senocular/senocular.github.com/articles/js_primitive_object.md

 Most primitives (except null or undefined) also have a respective type.
 We should also have one for PrimitiveObject.
 This means creating a type - like `String` for strings - to represent PrimitiveObject and its properties and methods.

-Additionally, like other primitives, using `instanceOf` should not return true when checking for a primitive value when checked against its type.
-Luckily, we can achieve this using `Symbol.hasInstance`.
+Additionally, like other primitives, using `instanceof` should not return true when checking for a primitive value when checked against its type.
+Luckily, we can (mostly) achieve this using `Symbol.hasInstance`.

 Because we're creating instances with a function mirroring symbols, we'll need to use a constructor function instead of `class` given that `class`-defined constructors can't be called as functions.